New England College of Business and Finance: Accreditation

 New England College of Business (NECB) is accredited by the New England Commission of Higher Education and approved by the Massachusetts Department of Higher Education.

 Undergraduate programs

 The school offers an Associate degree in business and a Bachelor of Science degree in three different business-related programs.
-The Bachelor of Science degrees include a Bachelor of Science in Business Administration, a Bachelor of Science in Digital Marketing, and a Bachelor of Science in International Business.

 Graduate programs

-The school offers five master’s degree programs and accepts admission applications throughout the year.
+The school offers five master's degree programs and accepts admission applications throughout the year.
 All coursework is delivered via an instructional model that integrates video lectures, audio feedback and peer interaction.
 Students have access to professors and practitioners, as well as library resources.
 The NECB technology platform allows students to work on or offline with access to all course materials.

-Certificate programs

-New England College of Business (NECB) professional certificate programs offer: